cag/coffeegame/README.md

 ### Common

-Theoretically this should work for Windows and Mac as well once node.js is installed.
-I've only tested this on Ubuntu so far.
+Theoretically this should work for Mac as well once node.js is installed.
+I've only tested this on Windows and Ubuntu so far.

-Open up your handy terminal and
+Open up your handy console or terminal and
 [install CoffeeScript](http://coffeescript.org/#installation):

     npm install -g coffee-script